kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Mitigation (Alpha)**: The scoring plugin reduces the probability by packing compatible workloads and preserving clean devices.
-However, this is a soft mitigation — it does not guarantee that a clean device will always be available.
+However, this is a soft mitigation — it does not guarantee that a clean device will always be available, and alpha does **not** guarantee lock-aware fairness.

+**Alpha limitation**: In alpha, a lower-priority Pod may continue to hold a lock that blocks a higher-priority incompatible Pod even when nominal capacity remains on the device.
+This is an expected limitation of the alpha scope rather than a correctness bug.

 **Mitigation (Beta)**: Lock-aware preemption (see [Beta graduation criteria](#beta)) will teach the scheduler's PostFilter phase to detect affinity mismatch as a preemption-solvable problem and identify lock-holder Pods as preemption victims.

-#### Stale Affinity View

-**Risk**: When a claim is released externally (pod completes, user deletes pod, kubelet eviction), the scheduler learns about it asynchronously via its informer watch.
-There is a brief propagation delay (typically milliseconds, but potentially seconds under load) between the API server state changing and the informer callback updating the scheduler's cache.
-During this window, the scheduler may still see a device as "locked" when it is actually clean, causing it to unnecessarily skip the device for one scheduling cycle.
+#### Cache Staleness and Delayed Release Visibility

+**Risk**: Like other informer-based scheduler state, sharing-affinity lock state may briefly lag external claim release, pod deletion, eviction, or ResourceSlice updates.
+Because the scheduler maintains derived lock state in its internal cache, there can be a short propagation window in which a device is still observed as locked or in unknown-affinity state after the underlying API state has changed.
+During that window, the scheduler may conservatively skip the device for a scheduling cycle.
+This is not unique to sharing affinity;
+it is the feature-specific manifestation of normal cache propagation delay in scheduler-managed state.
+The result is a temporary loss of placement optimality rather than a correctness violation

-**Mitigation**: For scheduler-driven releases (Unreserve on binding failure or preemption), the cache is updated immediately with no staleness.
-For external releases, the informer eventually reconciles the state.
-This is the same propagation delay that affects all informer-based caches in Kubernetes and is not unique to this feature.
-The worst case is a briefly suboptimal scheduling decision, not a correctness bug.
+**Mitigation**: For scheduler-driven transitions such as Reserve / Unreserve, the cache is updated immediately.
+For externally driven transitions, informer reconciliation eventually converges the state.
+This matches the existing consistency model used elsewhere in scheduler and DRA cache-based decisions.

 #### Unexpected Affinity Values